zjkuang/zjkuang-react-native-utils/doc/000-creation.md

 ## Trouble-shooting

-(1) iOS native module couldn't be found.
+(1) iOS native module couldn't be found. `Error: The package doesn't seem to be linked...`
 Reason: react-native version must be 0.68.2+ to support .mm files in native iOS module(s).